willemt/raft/README.rst

 **applylog()**

-This callback is all what is needed to interface the FSM with the Raft library:
+This callback is all what is needed to interface the FSM with the Raft library.

 **persist_vote() & persist_term()**